ampproject/amphtml/extensions/amp-bind/amp-bind.md

 State can be mutated by the new `AMP.setState()` [action](../../spec/amp-actions-and-events.md).

-- `AMP.setState()` performs a recursive deep merge of its arguments with the document state up to a depth of 10.
+- `AMP.setState()` performs a deep merge of its arguments with the document state up to a depth of 10.
 - `AMP.setState()` can override data initialized by `amp-state`.

 ### Binding